famchiyaque/Automata_IDMC/README.md

 - **Word Processing**: O(n) where n is the input word length
 - **Backtracking**: Mitigated by the cut operator (!) to prevent exponential behavior -->

-### 3. Regular Expressions (Regex) in Python
+### 2. Regular Expressions (Regex) in Python

 #### Theory
 <!-- ### An NFA Approach with the RE Module -->
 The Regex method is much simpler than the automata in prolog, using an existing pattern-matching language that's very widely used and available.
 With regex, a single expression using regex syntax can be used repeatedly to gauge whether the input is a match (valid word), or not (invalid word).

-The Python implementation defines this expression using the RE python module, and simply returns checks whether the input is a match:
+The Python implementation defines this expression using the RE python module, and simply checks whether the input is a match:

 #### The Code